bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 | vec3 length               |    2.0720 ns   |  __2.0494 ns__ |   82.7194 ns   |
 | vec3 normalize            |  __4.1169 ns__ |    4.1675 ns   |   84.2364 ns   |

-These benchmarks were performed on my [Intel i7-4710HQ CPU] under Linux.
+These benchmarks were performed on my [Intel i7-4710HQ] CPU on Linux.
+They were compiled with the stable 1.35 Rust compiler.
 Lower (better) numbers are highlighted.
 I hope it's clear that `glam` is outperforming `cgmath` and `nalgebra` in most of these benchmarks.
+Generally `glam` functionality is the same as the others, however `cgmath` and `nalgebra` matrix inverse functions return an `Option` type which is `None` if the matrix wasn't invertible, `glam` assumes the input was invertible and returns a `Mat4`.

 See the full [mathbench report] for more detailed results.

-The reason `glam` is faster to due to it having different design goals and making different trade offs to `cgmath` and `nalgebra`.
+The reason `glam` is faster is primarily due to it using SIMD internally for all types with the exception of `Vec2`.

+You can see a similar table at the bottom of this post with `glam`'s SIMD support disabled.
+TL;DR it's similar performance to `cgmath` which is expected.

 ## Why write another math library?